skills/test-with-actions/.github/steps/3-step.md

 1. With the pull request started, Mona should be busy checking your work and preparing the next steps.

 <details>
-<summary>Need help?</summary>
+<summary>Having trouble?  🤷‍♂️</summary>

-- If the checks don't appear or updated, try refreshing the page.
-It's possible the workflow ran and the page just hasn't been updated with that change.
+- If the checks don't appear updated, try refreshing the page.
+It's possible the workflow ran and the page just hasn't been updated with the change.

 </details>